rcantini/rcantini.github.io/content/post/dogbreedclass/index.md

 history = model.fit(datagenTrain.flow(xTrain, y_train_cat, save_to_dir= "data_aug", batch_size=32), validation_data=(xTest, y_test_cat),
                     batch_size=32, callbacks= [es, mc], epochs=50, verbose=2)
 ```
-An example of what images our generator produces, using 20° rotation, shift and horizontal flip, is showed below:
+An example of what images our generator produces, using 20° rotation, shift and horizontal flip, is shown below:
 <img src="data_aug.png" style="display: block; margin-left: auto; margin-right: auto; width: 100%; height: 100%"/>
 The model has been trained using the *categorical crossentropy* loss function and the *Adam* optimizer.
 Furthermore two callback functions have been used in oder to avoid overfitting: *EarlyStopping*, which monitors the loss on validation set, and *ModelCheckpoint* for storing the best model.